 - On average, Illinois experiences five severe winter storms each year.
-Last winter Illinois experienced 11 severe winter storms.
-There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of 27,970 vehicle crashes, 4,318 injuries and 49 fatalities in Illinois each year.
+During the past two winters Illinois only experienced six severe winter storms (four in 2015-16 and two in 2016-17), compared to nine in the winter of 2014-2015.
+There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of 27,879 vehicle crashes, 4,338 injuries and 49 fatalities in Illinois each year.